Learn how to read and write Chinese with animated online video lessons, presented by Chinese teacher April.

 In this lesson, April presents the final ten new Chinese characters in Chinese Reading and Writing 1.

 She also briefly explains the exact meaning of 很, which is often translated to “very”.
-For a more detailed explanation of the meaning of 很, read here.
+Read The mistranslated Chinese character - 很 (hěn) for more detailed information.

 In this lesson, April presents 16 words and expressions, including some countries and nationalities, greetings, how to ask a question in Chinese, and some handy phrases.